Lab 5: Iterators, Generators

 Submit Assignment

-Then, submit this assignment by uploading any files you've edited to the appropriate Gradescope assignment.
+Submit this assignment by uploading any files you've edited to the appropriate Gradescope assignment.
 Lab 00 has detailed instructions.
+Correctly completing all questions is worth one point for regular section students and two points for mega section students.

 Optional Questions